wdi-sg/intro-to-coding/README.md

   font-weight: bold;
 }
 ```
+---

-## Step 3
+## Part 3
 All done!
-View the results, smile and playaround with some styling ideas of your own :-)
+View the results, smile and play around with some styling ideas of your own :-)

 ---